edgexfoundry/edgex-compose/compose-builder/README.md

 ### Generate next release compose files

-Do the following to generate the compose files for next release such as `ireland`
+Do the following to generate the compose files for next release such as `jakarta`

-1. Create the new `release` branch from this branch, i.e create the `ireland` branch
+1. Create the new `release` branch from this branch, i.e create the `jakarta` branch
 2. Checkout a new working branch from the new `release` branch
 3. Update the `REPOSITORY`, `CORE_EDGEX_REPOSITORY`, `APP_SVC_REPOSITORY`, and `versions` contained in the `.env` file appropriately for the new release
 4. Run `make build`
+5. Update the two READMEs to be specific to the new `release`
-5. Commit changes, open PR and merge PR
+6. Commit changes, open PR and merge PR
-6. TAG the new release branch, i.e. `2.0.0`
+7. TAG the new release branch, i.e. `2.1.0`
-7. Update documentation for the new release to refer to the new release branch.
+8. Update EdgeX documentation to refer to the new release branch.

 ### Generate dot release compose files